 But wiser Christians saw the movement as a kind of Trojan horse in whose belly were hidden Satan’s forces, ready to destroy the Church and the Gospel once the horse had been brought safely behind the protective walls of the Church.
 It was the planting of the tares among the wheat, deceiving unsuspecting Christians (Matt 13:24-30).
 And indeed this is what happened; and now Satan is so cocky that his “special forces commandos”, the televangelists, have brought havoc into the churches with their unbiblical healing meetings and false teaching that he barely even bothers to disguise them.
 At the same time they ruthlessly fleece the people of every cent, and spread deceitful doctrines promising them health and wealth, assure them that the devil is under their feet, and that all they have to do is speak a word in faith and they can have whatever they want.

 These wolves are so brazen that they no longer even bother to don their sheep’s clothing.
 Instead, their cloven feet parade up and down the prayer lines as their devoted and gullible followers wait upon them for a touch of the Holy Spirit.
 However, the spirit which they transfer is an unclean spirit, a devil, for how could it be any other way?
 “Who can bring a clean thing out of an unclean?
-No one can” (Job 14:4 NRSV).
+Not one” (Job 14:4).

 The spirit which energises these televangelists is not the Holy Spirit but rather an evil spirit, and often, when the televangelist lays hands on the victim to impart spiritual power, the victim is overtaken by a hostile spiritual entity which often manifests itself violently and noisily.
 I’ve seen Heidi Baker on YouTube “praying” for a young man; he roared when she laid hands on him and he fell to the ground, convulsing, roaring, screaming – it was frightening, a scene from hell!
 But of course, when the source of the televangelists’ power is from hell, everything they do will be an expression of hell.
 Benny Hinn, for example, brazenly admits he lies on the grave of Kathryn Kuhlman for some kind of connection with her spirit; this in defiance of God’s command against necromancy.
 Heidi Baker is shown on YouTube “drunk in the spirit”, collapsing, slurring, limp, trying to get off up from the floor but continually falling and laughing – this is presented as something to be desired but it is in reality occult powers controlling her, and demonstrates that she is nothing but a medium.
 Todd Bentley’s meeting are manifestly occult and witchcraft and are very frightening; and his arrogance is abounding.